microsoft/verona/docs/internal/compiler-steps.md

 * Heap to stack transformation
 * Foreign code RPC generation
 * Types representation (boxing, unions)
+* Type pruning (intersection of unions to concrete)
+* Dynamic to static conversion after inlining

 The final lowering to LLVM IR is done via:
 * Partial lowering from the Region dialect to Std/LLVM dialects